 Along with the MiG-27KIs, India purchased four two-seat "9-47 MiG-29KUBs" as part of the order, essentially a navalized MiG-29UBT, fitted out in much the same way as the MiG-29KI with folding wings, arresting gear, and so on.
 Initial flight of the first MiG-29KUB was in the summer of 2008.
 A follow-on batch of 29 navalized MiG-29s was ordered in 2010.

 The Indian Navy MiG-29s were well in advance of their IAF counterparts, but the IAF signed a contract to upgrade their 69 surviving machines.
-The upgrade will feature a glass cockpit, Zhuk-ME radar, RD-33 engines, and midflight refueling capability.
+The upgrade will feature a glass cockpit, Zhuk-ME radar, RD-33 engines, and midair refueling capability.
 The initial six were to be upgraded in Russia, with the first refurbished aircraft flying in early 2011 and initial deliveries in late 2012.
-The rest will be updated by Hindustan Aerospace LTD (HAL) in India, with final deliveries in 2013.
+The rest were updated by Hindustan Aerospace LTD (HAL) in India, with final deliveries in 2013.

 * Sources include: